1998/1998 Archive

 Joe Di Paola, Scottish Senior Regional Officer for Local Government,

-overwhelming feeling from our members is that the offer should be
+the overwhelming feeling from our members is that the offer should

-accepted.
-It is good to see that the new Scottish negotiating machinery
+be accepted.
+It is good to see that the new Scottish negotiating

-Council, which broke away from the UK negotiating machinery in 1998/99,
+Joint Council, which broke away from the UK negotiating machinery

-came up with a different settlement from England, because of the
+in 1998/99, came up with a different settlement from England,

-differences in timescale of implementing the agreement on creating
+because of the differences in timescale of implementing the agreement

-one set of conditions for local authority staff - the so-called
+on creating one set of conditions for local authority staff -

 Dougie Black, UNISON's Scottish Chair of Local Government, said:

-specific help for the low paid in this pay round, it is clear that
+getting specific help for the low paid in this pay round, it is

-members were not prepared to strike to get a better offer.
-We will
+clear that members were not prepared to strike to get a better

-now be concentrating on making sure that Single Status is implemented
+offer.
+We will now be concentrating on making sure that Single

 The 3.3% increase will apply to all manual and white collar staff